Mirrorless Cameras: An Overview

 Mirrorless cameras have gained popularity in recent years due to their compact size and lightweight design, making them a convenient option for photographers on the go.
 When comparing mirrorless cameras to other camera types, such as DSLRs, it is essential to consider factors such as image quality, autofocus performance, and lens options.

 Another aspect to consider is autofocus performance.
 Mirrorless cameras, in general, utilise contrast-detect autofocus, which offers fast and accurate focusing.
 This is particularly beneficial for capturing moving subjects or shooting in challenging lighting conditions.
 Unlike DSLRs, mirrorless cameras rely on the image sensor for autofocus, eliminating the need for a separate module.
+On-sensor phase detection is a feature in mirrorless and some DSLR systems, offering enhanced focus speed and accuracy.

 What is a mirrorless camera?